TheGoodlike13/liberty_or_death/README.md

 at least in terms of visibility, as that is the DN used in configuration.

-Well, let's try some other configuration options. [#open_your_slap](#open_your_slap) gives an option to use '.cc' files, which were files we were messing around with back when we called 'kinit' and 'klist'.
+Well, let's try some other configuration options. [#open_your_slap](#open_your_slap) gives an option to use `.cc` files, which were files we were messing around with back when we called `kinit` and `klist`.

 So, I call

     kinit bob

-and copy '/tmp/krb5cc_1000' to the project with this configuration:
+and copy `/tmp/krb5cc_1000` to the project with this configuration:

     <ldapRegistry id="LDAP" realm="GOODLIKE.EU"
                   host="192.168.1.5" port="389"